AstraZeneca/runnable/README.md

 ## What does **thin** mean?

+- We have no opinion of how your structure your project.
 - We really have no say in what happens within your notebooks or python functions or containers.
+Most often you do not even have to ```import magnus``` in your code.
 - We do not dictate how the infrastructure should be configured as long as it satisfies some *basic* criteria.
     - The underlying infrastructure should support container execution and an orchestration framework.
     - Some way to handle secrets either via environment variables or secrets manager.
     - A blob storage or some way to store your intermediate artifacts.
     - A database or blob storage to store logs.
-- We have no opinion of how your structure your project.
 - We do not creep into your CI/CD practices but it is your responsibility to provide the same environment where ever the execution happens.
 This is usually via git, virtual environment manager and docker.
 - We transpile to the orchestration framework that is used by your teams to do the heavy lifting.

 ## What does it do?